 Schizophrenia Impacts Those Around You

 Mental illness often has a ripple effect on families and loved ones, creating tension, uncertainty, and emotional conflicts, along with interruptions to daily life.
 This is especially true for schizophrenia.
 The paranoia and delusional beliefs that often accompany schizophrenia can cause those living with a diagnosis to see threats and conspiracies where there are none and create difficult barriers between themselves and the people around them.
 It can be very challenging for individuals with schizophrenia to maintain healthy relationships with their families and communities.
-Without proper family support, they can be left feeling incredibly isolated.
+Without proper family and social support, they can be left feeling incredibly isolated.

 Similarly, it can be difficult for people with schizophrenia to pursue education and maintain employment.
 Besides the challenge of managing symptoms in high-stress environments, a person with schizophrenia faces several obstacles when seeking employment.
 It can be hard to explain gaps in a resume to potential employers without revealing your mental health status, and stigma and discrimination against people with mental illness are still prevalent in much of society.
 Often, the majority of job opportunities available to people with schizophrenia are entry-level positions without real opportunities for advancement, which generally don’t offer health insurance and other benefits that are a vital issue for those living with a mental illness.